WZFX

-WZFX (99.1 FM) is an urban contemporary formatted broadcast radio station licensed to Whiteville, North Carolina and located in Fayetteville, North Carolina.
+WZFX (99.1 FM) is an mainstream urban formatted broadcast radio station licensed to Whiteville, North Carolina and located in Fayetteville, North Carolina.
 WZFX broadcasts under the branding "Foxy 99."
 WZFX is owned and operated by Beasley Media Group.
 Its studios are located east of downtown Fayetteville, and its transmitter is located in Tar Heel, North Carolina.

 As of the fall 2021 ratings period, WZFX has the highest ratings of any radio station in the Fayetteville market.

 WENC/WQTR

 99.1 FM first signed on as WENC FM in 1978 with its license in the city of Whiteville.
 It is believed the frequency signed on with 5,000 watts at this time.

 WZFX

-In March 1986, WQTR-FM increased its power to 100,000 watts and changed to WZFX, and become "The All New FM 99 The Fox, WZFX".
+In March 1986, WQTR-FM increased its power to 100,000 watts, changed to WZFX, and became "The All New FM 99 The Fox, WZFX".
 The station has a Rhythmic Top-40 format.
 The new owners were Steve Weil of Goldsboro, North Carolina, his brother Henry Weil, and his sister Leslie Weil.